Boris Johnson's mother dies aged 79 | ExBulletin

 Mr Johnson once described his mother as the supreme authority in the family and credited her with instilling in her the equal value of every human life.

-Workforce chief sir Keir Starmer was among the first politicians to offer condolences.
+Labor leader Sir Keir Starmer was among the first politicians to offer his condolences.

 I am very sorry to hear of the loss of the Prime Minister.
 My condolences to him and his family, he tweeted.